tfausak/tfausak.github.io/_drafts/building-a-json-rest-api-with-haskell.md

 {% endhighlight %}

 This takes Scotty's monad `m` and adds the ability to read our custom config `c` from it.
-This is called a monad transformer stack.
+This is called a [monad transformer stack][].
 It allows us to use any monad in the stack.
-So after layering on our config reader monad, we can both deal with requests using Scotty's monad and read our config using our monad.
+So after adding our reader monad, we can both deal with requests (using Scotty's monad) and read our config (using our monad).

 {% highlight hs %}
 >   let r m = runReaderT (runConfigM m) c